-Tiny yellow male and green female flowers grow in spikes in early spring and sometimes again in autumn.
+Tiny yellow male and green female flowers grow in spikes early in spring and sometimes again in autumn.
+The flower spikes are about 2 cm long.
 The fruit is a small capsule that splits to release tufted, woolly seeds that are wind dispersed.

 S. mucronata is almost invariably found next to river banks and other watercourses.
 The tree is often damaged by flood waters, sometimes recovering in modified shape when not uprooted.
 The distribution is rivers of northern KwaZulu-Natal, Mpumalanga and Limpopo flowing into the Indian Ocean, therefore also rivers in the provinces north of the Vaal River.

 Much reorganisation of southern African indigenous Salix trees is reported in the literature, some of it confusing.
 Only S. mucronata is indigenous, divided at times into up to five subspecies, based on geographical distribution and appearance.